eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 Static options are usually directly exposed by the plugin factory API while dynamic options are exposed by the plugin extension API.

-To access the plugin extension it is necessary to invoke the `getExtension(...)` method on the registered `Plugin` by specifying the expected class of the extension.
+To access the plugin extension it is necessary to invoke the `getExtension(...)` method on the registered `Plugin` by specifying the expected class of the extension which must extends the `KeyplePluginExtension` interface.
 After that, the dedicated methods are available from the resulting object.

 {{< code lang="java" >}}
-// Here is a snippet showing the usage of the extension of the Stub plugin (the procedure would be similar for another plugin/reader) plugin
+// Here is a snippet showing the usage of the extension of the Stub plugin plugin
     .getExtension(StubPlugin.class)
     .unplugReader("READER_1");